-You’re showing them the faces within your company — live, breathing human beings with some personality.
-People that they can get to know — even if they never meet you face to face.
+You’re showing them the faces within your company—living, breathing human beings with some personality.
+People that they can get to know—even if they never meet you face to face.

 One of our favorites business coaches, Marie Forleo, has been using video email marketing for some time to successfully build her personal brand.
 It has helped her increase her number of followers on YouTube to nearly 350,000 people.

 Not shabby at all.

 Take a look at one of her most recent email marketing videos.
 But don’t get intimidated by Marie’s studio-quality style.
 She’s been at it for a while.
 We’ll show you some more examples later that show everyday people effectively using video to get their message across.

 Video marketing boosts the likelihood of shares.

 Does your video email marketing include a how-to?
 Something entertaining or enlightening?
 Your message is more likely to be shared with the medium of video than it would be with simple text.

 Video marketing sets you apart.

 The more you’re able to engage with your prospective clients—and, of course, your current clients—the better.
 Video email marketing does that.